 You can also look into Samsung’s QLED TV - it’s meant to be the equivalent of OLED tech in many ways - or top-end LED TVs if you’re looking to spend a little less, and cost a lot less than before - we’re talking less than £500 in the UK for a 55-inch set in some situations.

-We also saw some sub-$100 prices for Full HD 40-inch sets in 2018, which is an insane price for a TV, even if the quality is less than you might expect at a higher price - there could still be one final hurrah for 1080p sets, perfect for the second bedroom or kitchen, in 2019.
+We also saw some sub-$100 prices for Full HD 40-inch sets in 2018 over in the US, which is an insane price for a TV, even if the quality is less than you might expect at a higher price - there could still be one final hurrah for 1080p sets, perfect for the second bedroom or kitchen, in 2019.

 Amazon Echo devices, Fire TV sticks and Kindle Fire tablets